 Use of Color - While it can be helpful to use color to emphasize select content in your course, make sure it isn't the only way this emphasis is communicated.
 Students who are colorblind, use a screen reader, or have low vision will be unable to see the emphasis.
 Additionally, be sure to use sufficient color contrast between the text and background so that it is sufficiently visible to students.
 The Tips for Getting Started Designing for Web Accessibility webpage from Web Accessibility Initiative provides information regarding use of color online.

 While these may seem like a lot of areas to me mindful of, making a course accessible for all of your students really benefits each of them, not just those students with disabilities.
-It's much easier to add content while keeping accessibility in mind, than to have to go back and make changes at a later date.
+It's much easier to add content while keeping accessibility in mind, or update individual items incrementally, than to have to go back and update your entire course at a later date.